Black Prince's Ruby

 The Black Prince's Ruby is a large, irregular cabochon red spinel weighing 170 carat set in the cross pattée above the Cullinan II diamond at the front of the Imperial State Crown of the United Kingdom.

-The spinel is one of the oldest parts of the Crown Jewels of the United Kingdom, with a history dating back to the middle of the 14th century.
-It has been in the possession of England's rulers since it was given in 1367 to its namesake, Edward of Woodstock (the "Black Prince").
-The stone is believed to have originated from the Badakhshan mines in present day Afghanistan and Tajikistan, the principal source of large spinel gems in the Middle Ages.
+The spinel is one of the oldest gems in the Crown Jewels of the United Kingdom, with a history dating back to the mid-14th century.
+According to a legend originating from the 1760s, the stone has been in the possession of the English and later British monarchy since it was given in 1367 by the Spanish king Peter of Castile to the then Prince of Wales, Edward of Woodstock, known as the "Black Prince".
+Henry V is said to have worn it at the Battle of Agincourt in 1415.
+The stone is believed to have been mined in Badakhshan in present day Afghanistan, the principal source of large spinel gems in the Middle Ages.

 Spinel

+The Black Prince's Ruby weighs 170 carat and is approximately 4.3 cm long.
 All red gemstones used to be referred to as rubies or "balas rubies".
 It was not until 1783 that spinels were chemically differentiated from rubies.
-They both have aluminium, oxygen, and a little chromium, but spinels also have magnesium, which rubies lack.
+Both contain aluminium and oxygen, and both derive their colour from chromium(III), but the spinel also contains magnesium, which rubies lack.

 History

 Don Pedro of Seville

-The Black Prince's Ruby dates back to the middle of the 14th century as the possession of Abū Sa'īd, the Arab Muslim Prince of Granada.
-At that time, the rule of Castile was being centralized to Seville and the Moorish Kingdom of Granada was being systematically attacked and reverted to Castilian rule as a part of the Christian Reconquest of the Iberian peninsula.
+According to tradition, the history of the Black Prince's Ruby dates back to the middle of the 14th century as the possession of Abū Sa'īd, the Arab Muslim Prince of the Kingdom of Granada.
+At that time, the rule of Castile was being centralized to Seville and the Moorish Kingdom of Granada was being systematically attacked and reverted to Castilian rule as a part of the Christian Reconquest of the Iberian Peninsula.
 Abū Sa'īd in particular was confronted by the belligerency of nascent Castile under the rule of Peter of Castile, also known to history as either Don Pedro the Cruel, or Don Pedro the Just.
 According to historical accounts, Abū Sa'īd wished to surrender to Don Pedro, but the conditions he offered were unclear.
 What is clear is that Don Pedro welcomed his coming to Seville.
 It is recorded that he greatly desired Abū Sa'īd's wealth.
 When Abū Sa'īd met with Don Pedro, the King had Abū Sa'īd's servants killed and may have personally stabbed Sa'īd to death himself.
 When Sa'īd's corpse was searched, the spinel was found and added to Don Pedro's possessions.